stefan-it/autotrain-flair-mobie/README.md

 ![Inference Widget](images/inference-widget.png)

 All fine-tuned models can be found [here](https://hf.co/models?search=autotrain-flair-mobie-gbert_base).
+Additionally, they can be found in [this collection](https://huggingface.co/collections/stefan-it/fine-tuned-flair-models-on-german-mobie-dataset-6531c6ccd477c43e799c3e54).

 # Changelog